-Romero “Jacare” Cavalcanti is one of the best instructors in Brazilian Jiu Jitsu history, having coached hundreds of fighters and produced some of the best the world has seen in Grappling, including Fabio Gurgel, Alexandre Paiva, Leonardo Vieira, Ricardo Vieira, Rodrigo “Comprido”, to name a few.
-One of the founding fathers of the Alliance academy, Romero Cavalcanti moved to the United States from his native Brazil in 1995, where grew the team.
+Romero “Jacare” Cavalcanti is an 8th degree Master (red and white belt) as well as one of the best instructors in Brazilian Jiu-Jitsu history, having coached hundreds of grapplers and produced some of the best the world has seen in the sport of BJJ, including Fabio Gurgel, Alexandre Paiva, Leonardo Vieira, Ricardo Vieira, Rodrigo “Comprido”, to name a few.
+One of the founding fathers of the Alliance academy, Romero Cavalcanti moved to the United States from his native Brazil in 1995, where he grew the team to an international level.
 Jacare was also awarded the “On The Mat” Instructor of the Year award in 2009.

 Full Name: Romero Cavalcanti

 Nickname: Jacaré means Alligator in Portuguese.
-The name was given to him by his beach soccer buddys, although it is unclear why the name was given.
+The name was given to him by his beach soccer buddies, although it is unclear why the name was given.

 Main Achievements: N/A